Cluedo (Australian game show): Arlington Grange

 Upon securing the Cluedo licence, Granada anticipated that the series would require a lot of location shooting to film the murder scenarios.
 The British version was inspired by the "traditional accoutrements" of the board game, including the "good old English murder a country house" and "fine variety of cultural stereotypes", according to Sunday Times.
-Brindebella's British analogue Arlington Grange, shot-on-location at the 17th century Arley Hall in Cheshire, was chosen as it had a "near perfect layout of downstairs rooms" that the game of Cluedo requires.
+Brindabella's British analogue Arlington Grange, shot-on-location at the 17th century Arley Hall in Cheshire, was chosen as it had a "near perfect layout of downstairs rooms" that the game of Cluedo requires.

 Built in 1744, Arley Hall was privately owned and had become a major tourist attraction since it was opened to the public in 1962.
 Producer Mark Gorton explained, "the floorplan lends itself to the boardgame very well and that was a major consideration when choosing the location".
 The Cheshire country house was only 18 miles from the Granada studios in Manchester where the live portions were taped, and open the public only at certain times of the year, both of which made filming easier.
 The house had to be furnished to fit the 1930s period that the show is set in, while some original furniture was deemed "ideal for the programme"; Gorton noted, ”as far as the owners were concerned, as long as the items weren't too valuable we were free to use them.”

 A Billiard Room had to be constructed as Arlington lacked one, which was created in a front drawing room with props including a billiard table, scoring devices, and cues.
 A huge table was added to the Dining Room with a series of gothic high-backed chairs; Gorton noted, “we also added a variety of strange stuffed animals to lend to it a kind of Addams Family feel".
 In contrast, the Library needed little attention to appear on screen due to its large fireplace, books, mirrors, and antique chairs, while the Study needed little alteration besides triptychs and a Bakelite telephone.